Click for live chat!

 What is a Trust?

 To understand a charitable trust, it helps to first understand what a trust is.
-All trust must have the following players when created:
+All trusts must have the following players when created:

 In most instances, the person who creates the trust can act as both the grantor and the trustee.
 They can create guidelines of succession, meaning if they were to become incapacitated or die, a new trustee would take on management of the trust.